PyDevDeep/PyDevDeep/README.md

 ## 🧠 About Me

-Python backend engineer with **6+ years of experience** and **2 years specializing in AI automation**.
-I build production-ready AI systems — from RAG pipelines and LLM integrations to voice agents and full-stack AI MVPs.

-I focus on writing clean, maintainable code and delivering systems that actually work in production — not just demos.

 - 🌍 Based in Ukraine, working with clients worldwide
 - 🐍 6+ years of Python development
 - 🤖 2+ years specializing in AI automation & LLM integration